giantswarm/docs/src/content/advanced/cluster-management/_index.md

 ---
 linkTitle: Cluster Management
 title: Advanced Cluster Management Guides
-description: Here are a list of different guides that will help you to specific and advanced task running clusters.
+description: Here you find all the information about cluster management with the Giant Swarm platform.
-last_review_date: 2023-11-07
+last_review_date: 2024-01-26
 weight: 10
 menu:
   main: